The Power of Two Matrices in Spectral Algorithms for Community Recovery: Achievability and Impossibility

 \section{Achievability and Impossibility}

-Let us define the Maximum A Posteriori (\textsc{MAP}) estimator, which is the optimal estimator of $\true$.
-Given a realization $G$ of the censored graph, the \textsc{MAP} estimator outputs $\map \in \argmax_{\sigma} \mathbb{P}(\true = \sigma \mid G )$, choosing uniformly at random from the argmax set.
+Let us define the Maximum A Posteriori (\textsc{MAP}) estimator, which is the optimal estimator of $\true$. \footnote{{Here, the MAP estimator is optimal because it minimizes the 0-1 loss; that is, it minimizes $\mathbb{P}(\hat{\sigma} \neq \sigma_0)$ over all estimators $\hat{\sigma}$.}} Given a realization $G$ of the censored graph, the \textsc{MAP} estimator outputs $\map \in \argmax_{\sigma} \mathbb{P}(\true = \sigma \mid G )$, choosing uniformly at random from the argmax set.
 In this section, we start by proving Theorem~\ref{theorem:impossibility}, which is essentially equivalent to showing that $\map$ does not succeed in exact recovery for $t<t_c$.
-Next we prove that, in the two community case, the estimator $\map$ always succeeds for $t>t_c$.
+Next we prove that the estimator $\map$ always succeeds for $t>t_c$.
 This shows the statistical achievability for the exact recovery problem.